Improper coloring of graphs with no odd clique minor: Previous results on improper coloring and forbidden minors

-There are many studies regarding improper colorings of graphs with forbidden minors on these settings.
+There are many studies regarding improper colorings of graphs with forbidden minors.
 Kawarabayashi and Mohar~\cite{KM2007a} proved that the clustered chromatic number of the class of graphs with no $K_t$ minor is at most $\lceil \frac{31}{2}t \rceil$.
 This was improved to $\lceil \frac{7t-3}{2} \rceil$ by Wood~\cite{Wood2010}.
-Edwards, Kang, Kim, Oum, and Seymour~\cite{EKKOS2014} investigated defective coloring of graphs with no $K_t$ minor, and proved that the defective chromatic number of the graphs with no $K_t$ minor is $t-1$.
+Edwards, Kang, Kim, Oum, and Seymour~\cite{EKKOS2014} investigated defective coloring of graphs with no $K_t$ minor, and proved that the defective chromatic number of the graphs with no $K_t$ minor equals $t-1$.

-\begin{THM}[Edwards et al.~\cite{EKKOS2014}] For an integer $t \geq 1$, there exists an integer $s(t) = O(t^2 \log t)$ such that every graph $G$ with no $K_t$ minor is $(t-1)$-colorable with defect $s(t)$.
+\begin{THM}[Edwards, Kang, Kim, Oum, and Seymour~\cite{EKKOS2014}] For each integer $t \geq 1$, there exists an integer $s(t) = O(t^2 \log t)$ such that every graph $G$ with no $K_t$ minor is $(t-1)$-colorable with defect $s(t)$.
 Moreover, this is sharp in the sense that we cannot reduce the number $t-1$ of sets to $t-2$. \end{THM}

 They also proved that the clustered chromatic number of the class of graphs with no $K_t$ minor is at most $4t-4$.
-Liu and Oum~\cite{liu2017partitioning} proved that for every graph $H$, every graph $G$ with no $H$-minor and the maximum degree at most $\Delta$ is $3$-colorable with clustering $f(H,\Delta)$ for some function $f$, which generalizes the result of Esperet and Joret~\cite{esperet2014} for graphs embeddable on surfaces of bounded Euler genus.
-Combining with Theorem~\ref{thm:weakhad}, this implies that the clustered chromatic number of the class of graphs with no $K_t$ minor is at most $3t-3$.
+Liu and Oum~\cite{liu2017partitioning} proved that for every graph $H$, every graph $G$ with no $H$-minor and maximum degree at most $\Delta$ is $3$-colorable with clustering $f(H,\Delta)$ for some function $f$, which generalizes the result of Esperet and Joret~\cite{esperet2014} for graphs embeddable on surfaces of bounded Euler genus.
+Combined with Theorem~\ref{thm:weakhad}, this implies that the clustered chromatic number of the class of graphs with no $K_t$ minor is at most $3t-3$.
 Van den Heuvel and Wood~\cite{van1704improper} proved that every graph with no $K_t$ minor is $(2t-2)$-colorable with clustering $\lceil \frac{t-2}{2} \rceil$, using different proofs that do not rely on the excluded minor structure theorem.
-Dvo\v{r}\'ak and Norin~\cite{dvovrak2017islands} proved that the clustered chromatic number of the class of graphs with no $K_t$ minor and a treewidth at most $w$ is at most $t-1$, and announced that the clustered chromatic number of the class of graphs with no $K_t$ minor is $t-1$.
+Dvo\v{r}\'ak and Norin~\cite{dvovrak2017islands} proved that the clustered chromatic number of the class of graphs with no $K_t$ minor and treewidth at most $w$ is at most $t-1$, and announced that the clustered chromatic number of the class of graphs with no $K_t$ minor equals $t-1$.